What you need for a fence permit

 Planning and Zoning

-Before getting started, contact Planning and Zoning to find out what is allowed on your property.
+Before getting started, contact the General Inquiries phone number to find out what is allowed on your property.
 There are rules about maximum fence heights and required setbacks that could impact your project.

 Fences may be built on private property, as long as they are not located within the public right of way and they meet certain height and setback requirements.
 A setback is the distance measured from your property line to a point inside the property.
 A setback creates a border inside your property lines.